How to turn an old Android smartphone in to a security camera with IP Webcam

-All that you need for that to happen is a little app called IP Webcam, which can be downloaded from Play Store.
-IP Webcam creates a web server that streams the camera's feed and can be directly integrated with Home Assistant.
-As an Android app, IP Webcam can access much more than just the smartphone's camera.
-Depending on how you set it up, you can have information on motion, sound, battery, and more feed in to Home Assistant.
+IP Webcam operates by creating a web server that streams the camera's feed, which can be directly integrated with Home Assistant.
+As an Android app, IP Webcam can tap into more than just the smartphone's camera.
+Depending on your settings, you can feed information on motion, sound, battery, and more into Home Assistant.

 Another feature available, if you install tinyCam Monitor on your main smartphone, is two-way audio.
 Unfortunately, there is no way of getting this to work from Home Assistant, but the option is there, if you need it.